 “The visuals are like a common language: they really help to keep things a bit objective, even though they are personal perspectives.”– WACI participant

 The project, its methods, and its learnings will be shared openly with the public.
-The work is designed to generate a transformational shift in two different ways: by empowering project participants to more fully leverage their individual and collective capacities to care for themselves and others; and by sparking interest and involvement in the wider Michigan community.
+The work was designed to generate a transformational shift in two different ways: by helping participants to more fully leverage their individual and collective capacities to care for themselves and others; and by sparking interest and involvement in the wider Michigan community.

 “Overall this is a really great training.
 I think Mapping Ourselves should be a requirement for all people – not just people in social/health services.” – WACI participant

 From December 2019 to March 2020, Atlas worked across Michigan with multiple organizations, including youth, faith-based, public health, and small business communities.
 We conducted multiple in-person Mapping Ourselves workshops, until COVID-19 forced us to pause.